Bearebaane History, Family Crest & Coats of Arms

 The lineage of the name Bearebaane begins with the Anglo-Saxon tribes in Britain.
 It is a result of when they lived in the village of Barbon, about three miles north of Kirkby Lonsdale another small town in Cumbria, England, on the River Lune.

 The surname Bearebaane was first found in Westmorland, (now known as Cumbria) where they held a family seat at Barbon Manor from ancient times.
 Arguably the name could have originated from Barbourne, a parish in Worcestershire and if the surname originated in southern England, it is likely from this latter source.
 It seems that people from both locals claim their origin of the name as distinct.
 Barebone (1596-1679), the London leather merchant and preacher descended from the Worcestershire parish.

-Important Dates for the Bearebaane family
+Early History of the Bearebaane family

 This web page shows only a small excerpt of our Bearebaane research.
 Another 110 words (8 lines of text) covering the years 1086, 1301, 1494, 1569, 1589, 1690, 1596, 1679, 1653, 1698, 1690 and 1695 are included under the topic Early Bearebaane History in all our PDF Extended History products and printed products wherever possible.